 Many physicians can treat allergy symptoms.
-An allergist is the only physician specially trained to diagnose the specific causes of allergic disease.
+Allergists (and immunologists) are the only physicians specially trained to diagnose the specific causes of allergic conditions.

-- Two – three years of additional training in an Allergy and Immunology Fellowship program.
+- Two or three years of additional training in an Allergy and Immunology Fellowship program.

 Additionally, upon completion of Fellowship training, physicians may obtain certification from the American Board of Allergy and Immunology by successfully completing the Board examination.
-The physicians of Certified Allergy & Asthma Consultants have obtained this certification.
+The physicians at Certified Allergy & Asthma Consultants have all obtained this certification.

 The physicians of Certified Asthma & Allergy Consultants have each completed sub-specialty training in allergic, respiratory, and immunologic diseases.
 They are board-certified specialists in allergy and clinical immunology and are highly competent to diagnose and treat both adults and children with conditions relating to allergies and asthma.
 (Click a picture to get more details)